TristanAntonsen/marching-cubes/README.md

 |Domain (centered)|-d|--domain|"[100, 100, 100]"|

 ### Variations
-The crate provides three versions of marching cubes.
+The crate provides four versions of marching cubes.
 Each one of these has an example file that can be run with:

 ```zsh
 cargo run --release --example <example>
 ```

 <u>1.
-Symbolic Expression</u>:
+Symbolic Expression (evalexpr)</u>:

 Evaluate a symbolic expression at each grid point using the evalexpr crate.
 Multithreaded with [Rayon](https://crates.io/crates/rayon).